dbitca/PAD_LABS/README.md

 Provides dynamic service registration and discovery.
 Allows microservices to find and communicate with each other.

 ## Ingredient Microservice Endpoints
 #### NOTE: The endpoints enumerated below are the endpoints contained in the POSTMAN collection.
+Further into the implementation of the second laboratory there will be modifications.

 ### `GET /status`